About DBS Therapy

 We've provided answers to some of the most common questions and concerns about DBS Therapy.

 Read about the experiences of people who have received DBS Therapy for Parkinson's disease.
-You’ll learn first-hand what life was like for these particular patients, both before and after treatment.
+You’ll learn first-hand what life was like for these particular patients, both before and with treatment.

 *Humanitarian Use Device: The effectiveness of this device for the treatment of dystonia or obsessive-compulsive disorder has not been established.